Get in touch with us via

 The central task of the Supervisory Board is to advise and monitor the Board of Directors and formulate the strategy together with the Board of Directors.
 The Supervisory Board of GRENKE AG meets once a quarter and the chair of the Supervisory Board meets with individual members of the Board of Directors on a monthly basis.
 Extraordinary meetings and conference calls are also held when necessary.
 The Supervisory Board has set up an Audit Committee, a Personnel Committee and a Strategy Committee.

-The Audit Committee helps the Supervisory Board to fulfil its monitoring duties with respect to the accuracy of the financial and consolidated financial statements of GRENKE AG, compliance with legal and statutory provisions within the GRENKE Consolidated Group, the qualification and performance of the external auditor and the internal control functions.
-The Audit Committee coordinates the tender process for the election of the auditor by the Annual General Meeting and determines the audit's focus.
-The Audit Committee also reviews the fee agreement with the auditor.
-In the 2018 fiscal year, the Audit Committee consisted of Mr Gerhard E. Witt (Chair until May 3, 2018), Ms Tanja Dreilich (Chair since May 3, 2018), Mr Wolfgang Grenke (since May 3, 2018) and Prof Dr Ernst-Moritz Lipp.
-All members have extensive expertise in accounting, corporate planning, risk management and compliance.
+The Audit Committee supports the Supervisory Board in monitoring the accounting process, in particular, in fulfilling its monitoring duty with regard to the accuracy of the annual and consolidated financial statements of GRENKE AG.
+It also provides the Supervisory Board support in the areas of compliance with legal and statutory regulations for the GRENKE Group, the qualification and performance of the external auditor, and the internal control functions.
+It coordinates the tendering process for the auditor to be elected at the Annual General Meeting and determines the focal points of the audit.
+In addition, it receives the auditor's findings and monitors their processing.
+The Audit Committee members all have special knowledge in the areas of accounting, corporate planning, risk management and compliance.